valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_deploy.md

 autonomy deploy from-token --use-goerli 2 keys.json
 ```

 Runs the service deployment registered with `TOKEN_ID`=2 in the Görli on-chain protocol.
 The deployment will be run for as many agents as keys are defined in the `keys.json` file.
-To understand how to use various chain profiles refer to `Chain Selection` section on the `autonomy mint` command documentation.